 - Cayenne Peppers - 30,000 to 50,000 Scoville Units

-This is a homemade canning salsa recipe that is flavored with Chipotle Peppers.
+This is a homemade canning salsa that's flavored with Chipotle Peppers in Adobo Sauce.
 It's not a copycat recipe from Chipotles, and it is not pureed or blended.
-Roughly chop all your tomatoes and dice your peppers, and as it cooks down you're left with a tasty chunky salsa!
+This recipe requires 4½ pounds of tomatoes!
+Roughly chop all your tomatoes and dice your peppers, and as it cooks down you're left with a tasty chunky tomato salsa!
 This recipe is so easy to make.
 No pre-roasting of tomatoes or peppers, no blender, all you need is a cutting board, sharp knife and a large pot!

 How to Make Canning Salsa